The Unseen Safety Risks and Solutions of Oil & Gas Decommissioning

 • Decommissioning project errors including inadequate procedures, lack of operative knowledge of the presence (or properties) of explosive materials and inadequate marking/control of plant or buildings requiring treatment outside the process area.

-As with any oil and gas sector project, the risk assessment stage is a crucial period for identifying and reducing the danger of fire or explosion caused by decommissioning activities on-site.
+As with any oil and gas project, the risk assessment phase is critical in identifying and minimising the potential for fire or explosion during decommissioning activities.
+A thorough risk assessment typically focuses on three key areas of mitigation:

 Proven Equipment for Oil & Gas Decommissioning

-3. Safe and efficient power: Oil and gas sector professionals worldwide rely on the SA POWERNET 3.8KVA PNLT Transformer due to its extreme durability and ease of use.
-Weighing in at under 100kgs and developed to fit two on a Euro pallet, this unit is highly compact.
+Oil and gas sector professionals worldwide rely on the SA POWERNET 3.8KVA PNLT Transformer due to its extreme durability and ease of use.
+Weighing in at under 60kg (without cable) and developed to fit two on a Euro pallet, this unit is highly compact.